-- a) The section modulus of the primary supporting member is to apply along the bending span clear of end brackets and cross sectional areas of the primary supporting member are to be applied at the ends/supports and may be gradually reduced along the span and clear of the ends/supports following the distribution of f{dist} , indicated in Figure 3. - b) Primary supporting members in the bow impact strengthening area are to be configured to provide effective continuity of strength and the avoidance of hard spots. - c) End brackets of primary supporting members are to be suitably stiffened along their edge.
-Consideration is to be given to the design of bracket toes to minimise abrupt changes of cross section. - d) Tripping arrangements are to comply with Ch 8, Sec 2, [5.1.1].
-In addition, tripping brackets are to be fitted at the toes of end brackets and at locations where the primary supporting member flange is knuckled or curved. - e) The net section modulus of each primary supporting member, Z{n50} , in cm3, is not to be less than:
+- a) Primary supporting members in the bow impact strengthening area are to be configured to provide effective continuity of strength and the avoidance of hard spots. - b) End brackets of primary supporting members are to be suitably stiffened along their edge.
+Consideration is to be given to the design of bracket toes to minimise abrupt changes of cross - c) Tripping brackets are to be fitted at the toes of end brackets and at locations where the primary supporting member flange is knuckled or curved. - d) The net thickness of Primary supporting members in way of bow impact strengthening area defined in [3.3.1], $t_w$ in mm, is not to be less than: